Syllabus (FAS CS51) #

 Submitting coursework #

 All student solutions to programming exercises, including problem sets, labs, and the final project, should be submitted to the course grading system.
-Submissions by email are not accepted.
+Submissions by email or forum upload are not accepted.

 Submitting problem sets and final project #